Who We Are

 If you are interested in joining, feel free to fill out an application below.

 What Is An Artillery Battery?

 Under ideal conditions, a Civil War field battery mustered 6 guns of the same caliber, each attached to a limber (a 2 wheeled vehicle with an ammunition chest) drawn by 3 pairs of horses in tandem (called lead, swing and wheel pairs), and supplied by 6 more caissons (2 wheeled vehicles, with 2 ammunition chests and drawn by limbers) each also drawn by 6 horses.
 Guns, limbers, and caissons were served by a traveling forge.
-A battery’s standard strength was 155 men: a captain, 4 lieutenants, 2 staff sergeants, 6 sergeants, 12 corporals, 6 articifers, 2 buglers, 52 drivers, and 70 cannoneers.
+A battery’s standard strength was 155 men: a captain, 4 lieutenants, 2 staff sergeants, 6 sergeants, 12 corporals, 6 articifers, 2 buglers, 52 drivers, 70 cannoneers and 110 Horses.
 A standard supply of ammunition – a mixture of solid shot, spherical case, and canister – varied from 1200 to 1300 rounds.

 Actual war conditions forced changes.
 Battery strength often dropped to 4 or 5 guns and fewer horses and caissons; casualties obliged drivers and cannoneers to perform double duty.